 Remember, FHA-approved lenders offer mortgages that require less money down and flexible qualifying criteria because the Federal Housing Administration will cover the loss if you default on the loan.
 The government doesn’t do this for free.

 FHA mortgage borrowers must “put money in the pot” to cover the cost of this backing through upfront and annual mortgage insurance premiums.
-The upfront insurance premium for the FHA mortgage is currently 1.75% of the loan amount, and it can be rolled into your mortgage balance.
+The upfront insurance premium costs 1.75% of the loan amount and can be rolled into your mortgage balance.

-The annual insurance premium is broken into a payment that you make monthly.
-The annual premium for mortgage insurance can be up to 1.05% based on your loan term length, loan amount, and loan-to-value ratio (LTV).
+The annual mortgage insurance premium is divided into 12 installments and paid monthly as part of your mortgage payment.
+The annual premium ranges from 0.45% to 1.05%, based on your loan term, loan amount and loan-to-value ratio (LTV).

 - LTV over 95% (you initially have less than 5% equity in the home) – 0.85%

 - LTV under 95% (you initially have more than 5% equity in the home) – 0.8%

 As you can see, starting off with a smaller down payment will cost you more in mortgage insurance premiums.
 Additionally, in most cases, you’ll pay annual MIP for the life of your loan.

 However, if your LTV was less than or equal to 90% at time of origination — meaning you made a down payment of at least 10% — you can cancel MIP after 11 years.

 Government-backed home mortgages like the FHA loan are special programs serving borrowers who might not qualify for a traditional mortgage.